zhiyao-w/-zhiyao-w-.github.io/proj4/index.md

 ## Part 4: Image Rectification

-Using the four corner points of an object, I can perform perform image rectification now.
+Using the four corner points of an object, I can perform image rectification now.

 ### Results